Horse training: Ground training

 After a young horse is taught to lead and other basic skills, various tasks can be introduced to the horse as it matures while it is still too young to be ridden.
 Some schools of training do a great deal of work with young horses during their yearling and two-year-old years to prepare them for riding, others merely reinforce the basic lessons taught to the horse as a foal and simply keep the horse accustomed to the presence of humans.
-Many times, a young horse did not have all necessary basic skills described above taught to it as a foal and its "adolescent" years are spent learning or re-learning basic lessons.
+Occasionally, a young horse does not possess the necessary basic skills described above which would have been taught to it as a foal.
+Therefore, its adolescent years are spent learning or re-learning basic lessons.

 Several ground training techniques are commonly introduced to a young horse some time after it is a year old, but prior to being ridden.
 All horses usually have some or all of this ground work done prior to being ridden, though the time spent can range from hours to months.
 While a foal or yearling can be introduced to a small amount of ground work, a young horse's bones and joints are quite soft and fragile.
 So, to prevent joint and cartilage injury, intense work, particularly intense work in a confined circle (such as advanced roundpenning or longeing), should wait until the horse is at least two years old.
 Common ground training techniques include: